hruedisser/hruedisser.github.io/_projects/timeserieseventdetection.md

 - Automatic Detection of Interplanetary Coronal Mass Ejections in Solar Wind In Situ Data
 - Automatic Detection of Magnetospheric Boundaries

-In addition to a first-author publication {% cite 2022SpWea..2003149R %} and several conference contribution, this work also served as the basis of my master's thesis.
+In addition to a first-author publication {% cite 2022SpWea..2003149R %} and several conference contributions, this work also served as the basis of my master's thesis.

 The main approach is based on **supervised machine learning** and has been successfully applied to different datasets, such as **Wind, STEREO-A or STEREO-B.**